 Total power demand from Iceland's aluminium smelters fell by 3.4% in 2019 and a further 2.0% in 2020, reflecting coronavirus-related disruptions and reduced demand from heavy industry.
 However, following the agreement with Rio Tinto (see highlight box) and increased output, demand from heavy users increased by 4.9% in 2021.
-Iceland's National Energy Agency expects demand from heavy users, which represented 83% of total electricity consumption in Iceland in 2021, to be broadly stable from 2023.
+Okustofnun, Iceland's National Energy Agency (NEA) expects demand from heavy users, which represented 83% of total electricity consumption in Iceland in 2021, to stabilise at record levels.

-After a rebound in consumption in 2021 and 2022, we expect stable demand from heavy users
+Exhibit 12 After a rebound in consumption in 2021 and 2022, demand from heavy users is expect to stabilise